 This visa enables Australian Permanent Residents or Citizens to Sponsor their spouse to Australia, however, again, on a temporary basis which can lead to permanent residence in future.
 This visa enables the sponsored spouse to:

 - Live and work in Australia as temporary residents

 -Take advantage of significant tax benefits such as the Living Away From Home Allowance

 – Become a Permanent Resident of Australia after 2 years

 The basic requirements for the Spouse visa are as follows:

 - The sponsor is either an Australia Citizen/Permanent Resident or an eligible New Zealand Citizen

-Dependent children under the age of 18 are able to be included on your spouse sponsored visa to Australia, however evidence must be provided that all parties involved in the legal care and guardianship of the child agrees to them being removed from their home country.
+Dependent children under the age of 18 are able to be included on your spouse sponsored visa to Australia, however, evidence must be provided that all parties involved in the legal care and guardianship of the child agree to them being removed from their home country.

 Other dependent family members such as elderly parents can also be considered for inclusion in this visa if evidence can be provided to the Department of Immigration that they are fully dependent on you for financial, emotional and physical support.
 Visas and Permits.com specialise in submitting applications with eligible dependents included to the Department of Immigration.

 If you meet the basic requirements above please get in touch today to discuss your case specifics and go over any further questions you may have.